rasmus-leseberg/security-labs/README.md

 #### MAC - Mandatory Access Control

-**What:** Access to resrouces is determined by a set of predefined rules or policies enforced by the system.
-Commonly used in highly secure environment, such as govenment and military systems.
+**What:** Access to resources is determined by a set of predefined rules or policies enforced by the system.
+Commonly used in highly secure environments, such as govenment and military systems.
 Only specific individuals with particular security clearances can access certain resources.

 #### RBAC - Role Based Access Control